ifti-khan/cookbook/README.md

 * As a user, I want to access the web application on different device sizes, so that I can view the website on the go.

+# Design
+# Design
+The design choice for my project overall is to create a user friendly website, which will have a sleek modern design and easy to read.
+To make these design choices happen I have made the following decisions below.

+## Framework
+The Materialize framework has been chosen for the project, the reason for this is that for the last two projects I have used the Bootstrap framework.
+So for this project I would like to utilize the Materialize framework and gain some exposure to it.

 # Wireframes

 ## All Pages Web Browser -> [View PDF](#) -> [View Image](#)